matthewSorensen/minimal-k20-env/porting.md

    * this then requires a minimalist implementation of pins_teensy.c, some modifications to mk20*.c, and whatever files implement all of the USB stuff.

+   * init.c is actually pretty useless.

 ## Processor Differences

 ###Timers

 ###IO

+	* clean, although we do want a bunch of macros to make selecting bits simpler.

 ###EEPROM